Yandex Cloud

 Note

-You can delete a folder with objects.
+You can delete a directory with objects.
 This is an asynchronous operation, so the objects will not disappear from the bucket right away but will be deleted gradually.
-Meanwhile, you can continue working in the management console, even uploading new objects to the folder being deleted.
+Meanwhile, you can continue with other operations in the management console, including uploading new objects to the directory which is being deleted.
 You can learn more here.

 5. In the window that opens, click Delete.